 Understanding Cultural Industries

 You’ll learn how show business is broken down into ‘show’ and ‘business’ in film, television and promotional industries and examine how creative decision-making, technology and legislation influence those industries.
 You’ll also learn about how advertising and market research influence the design and production of media in certain regions and how film and television industries have developed in different contexts and periods.

 Film and Television in Social and Cultural Context

 Throughout this module, you’ll build on your awareness of film and television as cultural products and discover new ways to do historical research into screen practice.
-You’ll begin to see film and television as cultural artefacts and focus on the production, circulation and consumption of film and television around the world, spending around five hours a week in workshops.
+You’ll begin to see film and television as cultural artefacts that result from artistic and commercial collaboration and focus on the production, circulation and consumption of film and television around the world, spending around five hours a week in workshops.